CloudLabsAI-Azure/pg-sk-agents-lab/LabGuide/Lab-01.md

-# Lab 1 - PostgreSQL Connection and AI Search Integration
+# Lab 1 - Enable Intelligent Search in PostgreSQL with Vectors and DiskANN

 ### Estimated time: 120 minutes